hmalphettes/orpc-collect-voting-slip/README.md

 Then browse http://localhost:2000/

-When form reseted set cursor on member search input Take Snapshot becomes Collect Slip too.
+OK - Take Snapshot becomes Collect Slip too.
-The error in place of the webcam.
+OK - The error in place of the webcam.
-Label on the top of the input and bigger fonts for the selected members.
+When form reseted set cursor on member search input Label on the top of the input and bigger fonts for the selected members.